 There was an old woman who lived in a shoe.
 She had so many children, she didn't know what to do.
 She gave them some broth without any bread; And whipped them all soundly and put them to bed.
 1700’s unknown author England, immediately before and during the Industrial Revolution (1760 – 1840), or during the Victorian Era, (1837 –1901) thousands of migrants came to the cities seeking work.
 Many found no work or work with wages guaranteed to keep them in poverty.
 In the late 16th century problems caused by great numbers of unemployed and under-paid workers in the cities became severe.
 Thus, the solution given by the Justices was to give the children of poor families to apprenticeships to provide them with work for food and shelter.

 For master chimney sweeps, these small, underfed children of powerless or absent parents were perfect for sending up chimneys.
+Do you think this practice is why Santa was developed as going down chimneys?
+Who knows!
 While other apprenticeships lasted a standard seven years, master chimney sweeps could sometimes obligate the children to an apprenticeship for several years more when they were the right size for the chimney.
 As these apprenticeships were generally unsupervised once the papers were signed, the children were completely dependent on the good heart and generosity of their masters.
 In other words, this meant they could expect to be in chimneys as long as they fit the job merely to pay for food and board.

 After the Great Fire of London in 1666, when buildings were replaced.
 New fire codes were also put in place, but while they did address fire safety, they did nothing to address limiting complicated configurations in chimney flues.
 And thus, with many corners turns and twists they would accommodate new living space building on top of building.